Goblet cell in the mucosal lining of the small intestine

 Copyright 2007 Dennis Kunkel Microscopy, Inc.

-Caption: Goblet cell (blue-green) in the mucosal lining of the small intestine (part of the digestive tract).
+Caption: Goblet cell (green) in the mucosal lining of the small intestine (part of the digestive tract).
 A goblet cell secretes the mucus to protect the lining of the intestine and helps neutralize stomach acid.
-Inside the goblets cells are many mucigen granules (blue).
+Inside the goblets cells are many mucigen granules (steel blue).
 When these are released into the intestine they will combine with water to form mucin, the main constituent of mucus.
-Surrounding the goblet cell are columnar epithelial cells (blue cell membrane outline; orange nucleus; red mitochondria).
-The brush-like surface of the columnar epithelial cells consists of microvilli (yellow), tiny finger-like projections, which increase the surface area available for absorption of nutrients such as lipids, proteins and fat-soluble vitamins.
+Surrounding the goblet cell are columnar epithelial cells (purple cell membrane outline; turquoise nucleus; red mitochondria).
+The brush-like surface of the columnar epithelial cells consists of microvilli (orange), tiny finger-like projections, which increase the surface area available for absorption of nutrients such as lipids, proteins and fat-soluble vitamins.
 The microvilli have a rapid turnover of 3-4 days.
 The intestinal lining is supplied with a rich network of blood vessels (not seen) to transport the nutrients around the body.
 Magnification*: x720 Type: TEM

 *(Magnifications are based on a 35mm slide image of 24mm in the narrow dimension.)